Hoyasumii/avengers-endgame/README.md

 CLINT BARTON: It was supposed to be me.
 She sacrificed her life for that goddamn stone.
 She bet her life on it.

 [In a burst of anger, Bruce grabs a bench and hurls it clear across the lake.
-His anger spent, he turns to the others with a resi
+His anger spent, he turns to the others with a resig